KRR-Oxford/DeepOnto/docs/model.md

   - `early_stop_patience`: the number of patiences for early stopping, default is `None`.
   - `device_num`: the id of GPU device for mapping prediction; for fine-tuning, it by default uses multiple GPUs.

-## EditSimiarity
+## EditSimiarity & StringMatch

 `EditSimiarity` is a simple rule-based ontology alignment system that computes the normalized edit similarities (1 - normalized edit distance) between class labels and use the maximum of them as the mappping score.
-It performs surprisingly well for ontology pairs that have a similar naming scheme.
+It performs surprisingly well for ontology pairs that have a similar naming scheme. `StringMatch` is a special case of `EditSimiarity` that considers only mapping scores of 1.0.

 ### Configurations
 > See an example `config` file in `./config/edit_sim.json`.